DrLex0/quake-frogbots/waypoint/README.md

 ### Method 1: build waypoints into Frogbot progs

-This is the classic method and is required for maps you cannot rebuild yourself.
+This is the classic method and is required for maps you cannot rebuild yourself (actually not, it will also be possible to use an `.ent` file when embedded waypoints are fully implemented—TODO).

 Add the `map_mapname.qc` file to the `maps` folder of the Frogbot source code, then run the `generate_maplist.py` script with arguments `-vlg` to update the `maplist.txt` file and routines in the source code.
 Then build the Frogbot `qwprogs.dat`, deploy it, and you can test your waypoints in a QW supporting engine like ezQuake.